Jean Elizabeth Manes: Tenure in El Salvador

 In October 2015, President Barack Obama nominated Manes to become U.S. Ambassador to El Salvador, and she was confirmed by the Senate in December 2015.
 She served as ambassador until July 31, 2019.

-On May 26, 2021 it was announced that Manes had been designated as Chargé d’affaires ad interim to the Republic of El Salvador.
+On May 26, 2021, it was announced that Manes had been designated as Chargé d'affaires ad interim to the Republic of El Salvador.
 She left the post in November 2021 after indicating that she believed the government of El Salvador was not interested in relations with the United States.

-Ambassador to Colombia
+Ambassador to Colombia Nomination

 On January 3, 2023, President Joe Biden nominated Manes to be the ambassador to Colombia.
-Her nomination is pending before the Senate Foreign Relations Committee.
+Her nomination expired on January 3, 2024, while pending before the Senate Foreign Relations Committee and was not resubmitted.

-Personal life
+UNESCO

-Manes is married to Héctor R. Cerpa, from Salto, Uruguay, and they have two daughters.
-In addition to English, Manes speaks Spanish and Portuguese.
-She is of German and Choctaw descent.
+Manes appointed Chargé d'affaires ad interim to Unesco in February 2024.